 We offer many different types of trips of varying lengths.
 Please see the specific page for individual departure times and lengths.

-You may bring luggage on the Ocean Magic crossings between Vancouver and Victoria.
+You may bring luggage on the Salish Sea Dream crossings between Vancouver and Victoria.
 Our luggage weight restrictions are the same as you would find on any major airline; one 50lb (~22kg) bag and one carry-on item per guest.
 For our 3-3.5hr whale watching tours in Victoria, we have a locked storage room in our office where you may leave your bags while out on the water.

 Are there bathrooms on the boats?

 We have two airline-style washrooms on the Ocean Magic Express Cruiser.
 The open Zodiac-style boats are equipped with a chemical toilet for emergency purposes only.
 We recommend that you use the public washrooms (located next to our office) before your departure.

 Reservations are definitely recommended so that we can offer you the best departure time to fit your schedule.
 Trips often sell out and we don’t want you to be disappointed.
 Also, if you reserve in advance we can alert you to any possible changes in our schedule.